What Is The Difference Between Positive And Normative Economics

 Positive and normative economics represent two distinct approaches to studying and understanding the economy.
 While both are essential for a comprehensive understanding of economic issues, they differ significantly in their focus, methodology, and the types of questions they address.

 Normative economics, conversely, is concerned with prescribing what ought to be.
 It involves making value judgments about what is good or bad, desirable or undesirable, and using these judgments to recommend policies and actions.
-Normative statements are based on opinions, beliefs, and ethical considerations, and they cannot be proven or disproven by facts alone.
+Also, normative statements are based on opinions, beliefs, and ethical considerations, and they cannot be proven or disproven by facts alone.
 It’s about suggesting ways to improve the economy based on ethical and moral principles.

 Comprehensive Overview